berlinonline/ckanext-berlin_dataset_schema/README.rst

 ckanext-berlin_dataset_schema
 =============

+Implementation if IDatasetForm to provide a custom dataset schema for daten.berlin.de.

 ..
 Put a description of your extension here:
    What does it do?
 What features does it have?
    Consider including some screenshots or embedding a video!